qlcPartFourProject/backend/README.md

 cd backend

 # Create the virtual environment (only do in first install)
-python -m venv env
+py -m venv .venv

 # Activate the virtual environment
-source env/Scripts/activate
+source .venv\scripts\activate
-env/Scripts/activate.bat
+.venv\scripts\activate

 ### In venv
 # Install dependencies (only do in first install)